 It’s spring, and when you go out to hang your clothes on the outside line for the first time this season, you might find that your clothesline doesn’t look like it’s been sitting in a fresh mountain breeze all these months, but that it’s been sitting in mud and other strange things the whole time.
 You don’t want to put your freshly washed clothes on that dirty clothesline, do you?Even if you can hang your clothes year round, Spring is a great time to do a little spring cleaning on your clothesline, as well.

-How to Clean Your Clothesline:
+What You Need to Clean Your Clothesline

 - 1 small bucket of hot soapy water

 - 1 C vinegar